michaelni678/discord-bot-carl/README.md

 # CaRL
-CaRL is a discord bot that links channels with roles.
+CaRL, or "Channel and Role Linker", is a discord bot that links channels with roles.